 - Riders may NOT travel on other types of yellow open land or green forest, and these are used for terrain that is not suitable or simply not mapped. - On allowable areas, crossable fences (and if applicable stone walls and pipelines) are shown.
-These features, and any watercourses and streams, may be assumed to require a dismount. - On allowable areas, high fences (and if applicable high stone walls and pipelines) are generally forbidden to cross.
+These features, and any watercourses and streams, large erosion gullies and earth banks, may be assumed to require a dismount.
+On the other hand a distinctive ditch that is easily ridable is shown as a small erosion gully (row of brown dots). - On allowable areas, high fences (and if applicable high stone walls and pipelines) are generally forbidden to cross.
 Any crossing points in these (eg gates) are marked with a crossing point symbol (if no dismount is required) or the obstacle symbol (if a dismount is required). - Riders may travel on green equivalents of the track symbols.
 The dash length of a green line will indicate ridability just as for tracks.
 Green lines may pass through otherwise non-allowed terrain.
 Or green lines may show a recommended or faster route through allowed land.
 They will follow clear terrain features such as forest edges, ridges, gullies.